jgault87/MoovySpace/README.md

 ## Description

-MoovySpace is a platform for users to log movies they've watched, star movies they particularly liked, and see what movies other users have liked in a live feed.
+MoovySpace is a platform for cinephiles to log movies they've watched, star movies that they particularly liked, and see what movies other users have liked in a live feed.

 ## Technologies